alia-abbas/comma_video_compression_challenge/README.md

 **banned uses**
 - write all of the code
-- write PR description and public facing comments
+- write full PR description and public facing comments

 ## prize pool - ~~submit by May, 3rd 2026 11:59pm AOE~~